Music in the House

 As part of our life skills and enrichment program, local singer, song writer, and guitar player Kelly Fleming gives guitar lessons to our guests.
 Kelly has been performing in Nevada County and around the country for many years.

-Many musicians from our Nevada County, and some from other places in the United States, have done benefits for Hospitality House.
+Many musicians from Nevada County, and some from other places in the United States, have done benefits for Hospitality House.
 Notably, Mikail Graham’s annual Night of Giving has featured many hundreds of local performers over the years since 2006 when it began.
 This year the Night of Giving will return to the Miners Foundry on Spring Street in Nevada City on Saturday, Dember 20th.
-Nevada County is blessed with remarkable musical talent in all genres, and Hospitality House reflects that blessing in countless ways.
+Nevada County is blessed with remarkable musical talent in all genres, and Hospitality House reflects that blessing abundantly.

 “Doctors can heal the body, but it is music that uplifts the spirit.”